arturo-j-martinez-ii/tlens/README.md

 _You will continue to type in the code into the terminal the same way and follow the password step if it appears!_

+_Don't worry if it looks frozen or takes a while on a step!
+It's completely normal!😄_

 64. Type `sudo apt upgrade` into the terminal and press "Enter" to upgrade the Pi's base packages

-65. Type `y` into the terminal and press "Enter" to accept the upgrades and wait for it to complete
+65. Type `y` into the terminal and press "Enter" to accept the upgrades and wait _very patiently_ for it to complete

 66. Type `sudo apt install python3-pip python3-venv libopenblas-dev libsndfile1 libportaudio2 ffmpeg` into the terminal and press "Enter" to install libraries needed to run the transcription program